rayyanhussain2/co-assembler-simulator/README.md

 ## Assembly Syntax

 The assembler uses a simplified syntax for the assembly code.
-The following are examples of the syntax for various types of instructions:
+The following are examples of the syntax for the various types of instructions:

 Type A